tparker1/chlora_plots/README.md

 ## Step 1: masking/create_masks.ipynb

 ### Initialize
-Initialize our masking process with an encompassing bounding box (of min/max lon/lat indices).
+Initialize the masking process with an encompassing bounding box (of min/max lon/lat indices).
 _Give **indices** for a box that is at least larger than all of the polygons you are interested in._

 Example: for the "Arrigo et al 2017 Sample Areas.shp" regions, I use initial bounds: